Sherman Coolidge: Society of American Indians

 Coolidge and Dr. Charles Eastman founded and led the Society of American Indians (1911-1923), the first national American Indian rights organization developed and run by American Indians.
 Of all the Society leaders, Coolidge's association with the Society was the longest.
 The society pioneered twentieth-century Pan-Indianism, the philosophy and movement promoting unity among American Indians regardless of tribal affiliation.

-Believing in the strength of numbers, Coolidge believed that Native American must "stand solid and united", curb "clannish spirit", and end intertribal rivalries.
+Believing in the strength of numbers, Coolidge believed that Native Americans must "stand solid and united", curb "clannish spirit", and end intertribal rivalries.
 He said to a group of Native Americans, "I have heard friends of mine say I was educated because... the Arapaho... had a quicker intellect than the Sioux and the Chippewa who were educated in the same schools.
 I believe that there are many Chippewas, many Sioux, just as smart as I am!"
 The delegates from different tribes laughed at the barb aimed at intertribal rivalries.

 The Society was a forum for a new generation of American Indian leaders known as Red Progressives who shared the enthusiasm and faith of white reformers in the inevitability of progress through education and governmental action.
 They included prominent people from a number of backgrounds, including clergy, activists, professionals, writers, entertainers, and speakers.
 Some were political allies and some were staunch critics.

-The Society met at academic institutions, maintained a Washington headquarters, conducted annual conferences and published a quarterly journal of American Indian literature by American Indian authors.
-Among the first proponents of an "American Indian Day", it also fought for Native American citizenship as well as opening the U.S. Court of Claims to all tribes and bands in United States.
+The Society met at academic institutions, maintained a Washington headquarters, conducted annual conferences, and published a quarterly journal of American Indian literature by American Indian authors.
+Among the first proponents of an "American Indian Day", it also fought for Native American citizenship as well as opening the U.S. Court of Claims to all tribes and bands in the United States.
 A forerunner of modern organizations such as the National Congress of American Indians, the Society anticipated by decades important Indian reforms: a major reorganization of the Indian school system in the late 1920s, the codification of Indian law in the 1930s, and the opening of the U.S. Court of Claims to Indians in the 1940s.

 At the 1915 annual Congress of the American Indian Association, he issued a declaration calling for the second Saturday of May to be known as "American Indian Day".